ioda-net/geo-infra/docs/user/create.rst

     - A JPEG file per topic.
 These files are named like this: ``<my_topic>.jpg``.
     - A logo per language.
 They are named like this: ``logo.ch.<lang>.png``.

 #.
 Prepare the help site (optional).
 General steps are detailed below.
-To learn more about help, look at `the page about help in the documentation <./help.html>`__.
+To learn more about help, look at :ref:`the page about help in the documentation <ref_cfg-portal_help>`.

    - Put any texts and images that are common to all portal in the ``customer-infra/help/common`` folder.
 Everything that is in this folder will be loaded before any portal data, which means you can override any value in the portal folder.
    - Put any texts and images specific to a portal in ``customer-infra/help/<portal>/``.